openwisp/openwisp-firmware-upgrader/docs/user/persistent-mass-upgrades.rst

 Persistent upgrades work with Celery Beat alone: the periodic scan retries due pending operations on a fixed cadence.
-Installing ``openwisp-monitoring`` adds a faster wake-up path — a device returning to a healthy state triggers its pending retries immediately, without waiting for the next scan.
+Installing ``openwisp-monitoring`` adds a faster wake-up path: a device returning to a healthy state triggers its pending retries immediately, without waiting for the next scan.
 When ``openwisp-monitoring`` is not installed, the Beat scan remains the only retry trigger.